Difference Nullstellensatz: The case of pseudofields

 {\bf Construction}.
-Let $A$ be a pseudofield.
-Consider the family of all simple differencly finitely generated algebras $\{\,B_\alpha\,\}$ over $A$ up to isomorphism.
-Define the ring $R=\otimes_{\alpha}B_\alpha$ (where the tensor product is taken over $A$).
-From statement~\ref{tens} it follows that $R$ is a nonzero difference ring.
-Let $\frak m$ be a maximal difference ideal in $R$.
-Then from statement~\ref{simp} it follows that the ring $R/\frak m$ can be embedded into a pseudofield $A_1$.
-Using transfinite induction, we obtain the rings $A_\alpha$ for every ordinal $\alpha$.
-Let $\kappa_1$ be the first cardinal greater than $|\Sigma|\times \kappa$.
-Let us show that $L=A_{\kappa_1}$ is differencly closed.
+Consider the family $\{\,B_\alpha\,\}$ of all (up to isomorphism) simple difference finitely generated algebras over $K$.
+The ring $\otimes_{\alpha}B_\alpha$ will be denoted by $R$ (the tensor products are taken over $K$).
+From Proposition~\ref{tens}, it follows that $R$ is a nonzero difference ring.
+Let $\mathfrak m$ be a maximal difference ideal in $R$.
+Then, by Proposition~\ref{simp}, it follows that the ring $R/\mathfrak m$ can be embedded into a pseudofield $K_1$.
+Using transfinite induction, we obtain pseudofields $K_\alpha$ for every ordinal $\alpha$.
+Let $\gamma$ be the first cardinal greater than $|\Sigma|\times \gamma_\Sigma$.
+Let us show that $L=K_{\gamma}$ is difference closed.